Ambitions for theory in the physics of life: Matching distributions

 Suppose that the concentrations $\{g_{\rm i}\}$ are those found in a cell at position $x= x_{\rm true}$.
 Then it is convenient to expand $\chi^2 (\{g_{\rm i}\}; x)$, and we'll assume that the covariance varies more slowly than the mean.
 So we start with

 which then implies

 If the distribution of positions $P(x)$ is smooth, then the conditional distribution $P(x|\{g_{\rm i}\})$ becomes a Gaussian with a mean that is slightly shifted from $x_{\rm true}$ by terms related to the noise $\delta g$ and a variance $\sigma_x^2 = 1/B$.
-All of these approximations are self--consistent if $\sigma_x$ that we compute in this was comes out to be small enough.
+All of these approximations are self--consistent if the values of $\sigma_x$ that we compute in this way comes out to be small enough.

 It is useful to think of these results as a generalization of error propagation, as in the discussion surrounding Fig \ref{errorprop_fig}.
-If the position $x$ is encoded by a single variable $g$ that has variance $\sigma_g^2$, then the effective variance in $x$ is
+If the position $x$ is encoded by a single variable $g$ that has variance $\sigma_g^2$, then the effective variance in $x$ is determined by

 Measurements are like springs that hold our estimate of the underlying variable close to its true value.
 As with the thermal fluctuations of a particle hanging from a spring, the variance is inversely proportional to the spring constant.
 If we make multiple independent measurements the spring constants should add, reducing the total variance,